LoyolaChicagoBooks/introcs-csharp/rst/fileread.rst

    - Declare a local variable inside a method body or in a loop heading.
    - Declare only a single variable in the statement.

-   You could have used this syntax long ago, but as the type names become longer, it is more useful!
+   We could have used this syntax long ago, but as the type names become longer, it is more useful!

 Things to note about reading from files: